polhenarejos/pico-hsm/README.md

 An extra layer can be added to the device by adding a private key stored on the computer to lock that Pico HSM to the specific computer.
 The content will be completely encrypted with a private key only available from a specific computer.

 ### > ChaCha20-Poly1305
 This is a novel fast and efficient symmetric encryption algorithm.
-Similarly to AES, it can be used to cipher your private data.
+Similarly to AES, it can be used to cipher your private data.[^4]

 ### > X25519 and X448
 Both cruves Curve25519 and Curve448 are supported for doing DH X25519 and X448.
 Remember that cannot be used for signing.